We believe in a future powered by the sun and owned by the community.

 2. The Solar Energy Is Sold to the Utility.
 The electricity produced by the rooftop array flows into the local utility grid.
 The utility buys this solar power and tracks how much is generated.

 4. The Co-op Owns and Governs the Project.
 Instead of a big developer owning the system, the co-op (that’s us!) owns it.
-Worker members manage and maintain the system.
+Worker-owners manage and maintain the system.
 Subscribers get voting power in co-op decisions—one member, one vote.

 Community Solar Model